gurpreet-ai/gurpreet-ai.github.io/_posts/2020-04-22-introduction-to-deep-reinforcement-learning-deep-reinforcement-learning-series.md

 ## 4. How it differs from supervised and unsupervised learning?

-In supervised learning, agents learn from training datasets which has a labeled set of inputs and outputs.
+In **supervised learning**, agents learn from training datasets which has a labeled set of inputs and outputs.
 The goal is to generalize learning so that we can generate the correct output for unseen inputs.

 Examples of supervised learning includes the following:

-- Image classification: hot dog or not hot dog? (labels are categorical)
+- **Image classification**: hot dog or not hot dog? (labels are categorical)
-- Regression: predicting house prices based (labels are continuous)
+- **Regression**: predicting house prices based (labels are continuous)

-In unsupervised learning, we have to draw inferences from training dataset which only has a set of inputs and no known output labels for the inputs.
+In **unsupervised learning**, we have to draw inferences from training dataset which only has a set of inputs and no known output labels for the inputs.
 The goal is to learn the hidden structure in the dataset.

 Examples of unsupervised learning includes the following:

-- Clustering: K-means
+- **Clustering**: K-means
-- Dimensionality reduction: PCA
+- **Dimensionality reduction**: PCA
-- Generative Adversarial Networks (GANs)
+- **Generative Adversarial Networks (GANs)**

 ## 5. What is deep learning?